psimonazzi/dotfiles/README.md

 My precious dotfiles for Linux (tested on Debian/Ubuntu).
 They keep my customizations for:

 - Bash shell: prompt, terminal colors, fonts, sizes
-- Emacs: a quite simple (for Emacs standards) .emacs full of ancient wisdom
+- Emacs: a quite basic (for Emacs standards) .emacs full of ancient wisdom
 - Openbox: a minimal menu and a minimal graphical theme focused on typography
 - Git: global config